edamame-load-test/edamame-load-test.github.io/docs/case-study.md

 The first thing we need to consider is what metrics are we collecting.

 Some load tests are more focused on server-side metrics, which include measurements like CPU usage and memory consumption for the target system.
 This informs a developer on the health of their system's server.
-In cases where server-side metrics are primary, these are often obtained by system monitoring tools outside the load tester's purview.
+In cases where server-side metrics are primary, these measurements are often obtained by system monitoring tools outside the load tester's purview.

 A developer also needs to understand how the end user's experience may change under heavy load, which is where client-side metrics come in.
 These provide important insight by measuring things like HTTP response time, which tells us the overall latency of the target system.
 Other important measurements include the number of failed HTTP requests.
 An increase in numbers for either of these could indicate that the system is starting to regress.